LorenzoAuditore/chatgpt-powered-morningbrieffing/README.md

 ### Optional

 You can Automate the morning briefing by going to the Shortcuts app => Automations => [Pick a trigger] => Choose the Shortcut as the triggered action.

+### Notes and Troubleshooting

+By default, this Shortcut will run with ChatGPT-o4.
+However, it is designed to run with ChatGPT 4.5

+But ChatGPT 4.5 is slow and can sometimes lead to a "timeout" error in the Shortcut, essentially stopping the Shortcut.

+If you want to experience the full power of the Shortcut:

+1. Open the Shortcut to edit **on your iOS device**.

+2. In the "Ask ChatGPT" action, switch model to ChatGPT 4.5.

+3. Sometimes, timeout errors happen randomly.
+It does not mean the Shortcut does not work, but only that OpenAI servers might experience a slowdown.
+You might also want to **restart your iOS device**.